Welcome, old friend.

 Remember, these burdens, this type of energy can breed dis-ease within the body."

-Brother Chu listened intently with a sigh, realizing the truth in his friend's words.
+Brother Chu listened intently, a sigh escaping him as he realized the truth in his friend's words.

 "So, brother Li, how do we truly release these past burdens?"

--Be Aware When They Arise: Pay attention to feelings of judgment or fear; watch them and let them go.
-Observe them as detached, witnessing without letting them pull you into their toxic energy.
+Be Aware When They Arise: Pay attention to feelings of judgment or fear; observe them and let them pass.
+Observe them as detached, witnessing without letting their toxic energy pull you in.

 -Awareness is the first step to transformation.